 How many solar panels can my inverter handle?

-The number of solar panels your inverter can handle depend on both of their capacities.
+The number of solar panels your inverter can handle depends on both of their capacities.
 According to the Clean Energy Council, your solar panels’ capacity can only exceed your inverter’s capacity by 33%.

 Conclusion